PredixDev/blobstore-samples/blobstore-jclouds-sample/README.md

 ## Blobstore JClouds Sample Application

 This is a sample application for integrating with Predix Blobstore.
 This is built on Spring (Spring Boot, Spring MVC, Spring Data) technology and uses a JCloud Blobstore client (S3 APIs) to connect to the store.
-The sample app has a simple web interface, that lets you do the following:
+The sample app has a simple web interface that lets you do the following:

 - Add a new object (single object or multipart upload available)
 - List all objects in the store